-- Example: The reference in rule 27 to a driver turning left at an intersection is a reference to the driver causing the driver's vehicle to turn left at the intersection. - Note: Driver's vehicle is defined in the dictionary.
+Example: The reference in rule 27 to a driver turning left at an intersection is a reference to the driver causing the driver's vehicle to turn left at the intersection.

 349 References to certain kinds of roads

 A reference in the Australian Road Rules to a road of a particular kind is a reference to a road of that kind at any relevant place.